ab77/beastcraft-telemetry/README.md

               Packet sent: 172161  Packet received: 169386
 ```

 To automate this, I've written a simple Python script, which can be run on a nearby Linux host, to poll the firewall every few seconds and check the interface status.
-Should the primary interface go down, the script modifies the defult route to send traffic to the backup interface:
+Should the primary interface go down, the script modifies the default route to send traffic to the backup interface:

 ```
 usage: monitor.py [-h] --host HOST [--port PORT] [--user USER] --iface IFACE